pluralsh/plural/README.md

 ## ✨ Features

-Plural will deploy open source applications on Kubernetes in your cloud using common standards like Helm and Terraform.
+Plural will deploy open-source applications and proprietary services on Kubernetes in your cloud using common standards like Helm and Terraform.

 The Plural platform provides the following:

+* Cluster API Providers to create and manage clusters at scale.
+* Full visibility of your fleet and all deployed services via our secure Auth Proxy.
+* Configuration management for deployments, allowing you to parameterize services for each deployment.
+* Horizontal scaling to ingest and auto-shard as many repos as necessary.
-* Dependency management between Terraform/Helm modules, with dependency-aware deployment and upgrades.
+* Dependency management between Terraform/Helm modules for open-source applications, with dependency-aware deployment and upgrades.
 * Authenticated docker registry and chartmuseum proxy per repository.
-* Secret encryption using AES-256 (so you can keep the entire workflow in git).

 In addition, Plural also handles:
 * Issuing the certificates.